sanchari1403/Clusetering_on_Hackers/README.md

 Our aim is to find out the potential groups of hackers and conclude if all these hackers are causing the threat.

 We have used Pyspark, which is a Python API introduced by Apache Spark to perform the clustering using K-Means algorithm on our dataset.
+Also, here we have used the Databricks notebook to perform the necessary operations because of which the file has been read from the Databricks File System (DBFS).